Kṣitigarbha: Roadside god

-As Kṣitigarbha is seen as the saviour of souls who have to suffer in the underworld, his statues are common in cemeteries.
-He is also believed to be one of the protective deities of travellers, the dōsojin, and roadside statues of Kṣitigarbha are a common sight in Japan.
+Jizō is also believed to be one of the protective deities of travellers, the dōsojin, and roadside statues of Jizō are a common sight in Japan.
 Firefighters are also believed to be under his protection.

 Southeast Asian traditions

 In Theravada Buddhism, the story of a bhikkhu named Phra Malai with similar qualities to Kṣitigarbha is well known throughout Southeast Asia, especially in Thailand and Laos.
 Legend has it that he was an arhat from Sri Lanka who achieved great supernatural powers through his own merit and meditation.
 He is also honoured as a successor to Mahāmoggallāna, the Buddha's disciple foremost for his supernatural attainments.
 In the story, this pious and compassionate monk descends to Hell to give teachings and comfort the suffering hell-beings there.
 He also learns how the hell-beings are punished according to their sins in the different hells.

 Mantra

 In mainstream Chinese Buddhism and Japanese Shingon Buddhism, the mantra of Kṣitigarbha comes from the "Treasury of Mantras" section of the Mahavairocana Tantra.
 The effect of this mantra is producing the "Samadhi Realm of Adamantine Indestructible Conduct."
 This mantra is the following: